potpov/self-driving-ELEGOO-car/README.md

 2: business logic. thread is executing.
 3: wake up phase. thread checks which threads need to be waken up and wake up one of them according to the following policy:

--engine wakes cruise OR line alternately
+-engine wakes cruise OR line OR alternately with a RoundRobin approach.
--line wakes engine (if engine is not waiting, do nothing.)
--cruise wakes engine (if engine is not waiting, it wakes up lights.)
--lights wakes up engine.
+-line tries to wake engine first.
+-cruise tries to wake engine first.
+-lights tries to wake engine first.

+each thread, in order to avoid deadlocks, wakes at least a thread if there's one waiting.